-Simply put, a patient journey is a collection of patient’s experience throughout the healthcare system.
+Simply put, a patient journey is a collection of a patient’s experiences throughout the healthcare system.
 It describes the full path a patient takes, from the first symptoms all the way to the point where the treatment ends.
-It provides real-life stories of the path patients take, highlighting their biggest issues with the drugs, physicians and the overall healthcare system
+It provides real-life stories of the path patients take, highlighting their biggest issues with the drugs, physicians, and the overall healthcare system

 What are the benefits of using a patient journey?